Saturday, August 05, 2017

 Saint Sophia Cathedral, Harbin

 One of the annoying things about travelling in group tours is that every stop is pre-planned with very little flexibility for change.
-Worst still, some stops are allocated with ridiculous short duration - sometimes even less than for a typical toilet stop.
+Worst still, some stops are allocated with ridiculous short duration - sometimes just long enough for a toilet stop.

 The stop for the visit to Saint Sophia Cathedral in Harbin is a case in point - a mere 10 minutes allowed.
 What do you expect to do for 10 minutes?
 At most a few photo shots from a distance and that's about it!
 There was simply no time for even a short peep inside the Cathedral less alone a stroll to look at its interior.